 During the latter half of the nineteenth century, new, faster, flexible films were created.
 This, combined with other factors encouraged the evolution of subminiature photography.
 Most of the cameras of the time were large, heavy objects that required a portable darkroom.
 The new, flexible roll film got rid of the traveling darkroom.
 New forms of transportation made travel possible for a large segment of the population who now wanted smaller cameras to record their journeys.
 The interest in the new medium of photography was so great that even the lower classes wanted to have cameras.
 This meant offering less expensive cameras and the easiest way to accomplish this was to make the cameras smaller.
 Even war played a big part in the development of subminiature photography.
 Without the electronic methods of communication, such as telephone or radio, communication through battle lines was very difficult.
 Carrier pigeons had been used for some time, but one small piece of paper cannot carry much information.
 It was discovered as early as the American Civil War that the same pigeon, carrying microfilm, could literally transport a book.
 Perhaps the most important factor in the development of subminiature photography was the prudishness of the Victorian era.
 Even more so than today, people in the nineteenth century were disinclined to have their pictures taken, except under professional, studio conditions.
 One way around this was to design very small or disguised cameras for unsuspecting snapshots.
 By the turn of the century, cameras were showing up as books, hats, walking sticks, lunch boxes, binoculars, pocket watches and other common items.

-unrelated events.
-The first was the development of the Minox camera
+by two unrelated events.
+The first was the development of the Minox

-in the late 1930's by Walter Zapp in Latvia.
-What he wanted to achieve
+camera in the late 1930's by Walter Zapp in Latvia.
+What he wanted

-was a pocketable, take-everywhere camera at a reasonable price.
-Using
+to achieve was a pocketable, take-everywhere camera at a reasonable

-the destruction of Japan and Germany in World War II.
-These countries
+second event was the destruction of Japan and Germany in World War II.

-had a high consumer demand for cameras, but their economies were destroyed
+These countries had a high consumer demand for cameras, but their economies

-by the War.
-The only way to supply the demand was to make inexpensive,
+were destroyed by the War.
+The only way to supply the demand was to

-small, simple cameras.
-Many new submini designs developed as a result.
+make inexpensive, small, simple cameras.
+Many new submini designs developed